 Furthermore, physical cards have a built-in chip that transmits the cards’ information wirelessly and these can be read with a simple scanner that wirelessly scans the victim’s payment card.
 That’s why you should keep your cards in RFID-blocking wallets, purses, sleeves, etc.

-Plus, you can set up two-factor identification for all mobile transactions (including fingertip or face ID as well as a passcode) to add another level of protection.
+Plus, you can set up two-factor identification for all mobile transactions (fingerprint, face ID, passcodes, etc.) to add another level of protection.

 You can also load your debit and ATM card onto your phone so you can use your phone to withdraw cash from most ATMs (a majority of European ATMs are also contactless).